Anxiety/uncertainty management: Scope

 AUM focuses on interpersonal and intergroup levels of communication, with Gudykunst's axioms fitting into either the interpersonal or the intergroup categories.
 AUM discriminates between interpersonal and intergroup communications by examining predictions of behaviour.
 If the behaviour can be explained with cultural norms or with sociological norms, it can be classified as intergroup communication.
 When the behavior is best explained by psychological factors it is likely interpersonal communication.
 A second effective differentiator is to examine the identities that guide human behavior.
-When our behavior is guided by personal or human factors, interpersonal behaviors tend to occur.
-When it is guided by social factors the opposite is true.
+When behavior is guided by personal or human factors, interpersonal behaviors tend to occur.
+When it is guided by social factors, the opposite is true.

 Working assumptions

 Complex theories such as AUM need to accept certain assumptions as true before the real content can be explored.
 Some metatheoretical assumptions Gudykunst makes on AUM are on the nature of reality, the way we gain knowledge, and the basis of human behavior.
 Gudykunst assumes that the basic processes of communication are the same across cultures; only the methods of interpretation vary.
 Also, he assumes these interpretations are how we gain data to create theories.
 Finally, and vital to AUM, he assumes that when humans are mindful they have greater control over their communications behaviors.
 This aspect of human nature is sometimes referred to as determinism.

 Gudykunst also employs several theoretical assumptions.
 The first is that strangers will trigger both interpersonal and intergroup anxiety.
 The perspective he takes for the sake of developing axioms is that of the stranger immersed in an ingroup.

 Another assumption deals with the concept of uncertainty.
 Gudykunst assumes that when uncertainty falls between an individual's minimum and maximum acceptable levels, effective communication will then take place.
 The maximum threshold is defined as the amount of uncertainty that we can possess and still comfortably predict the behavior of a stranger.
 Uncertainty above the minimum threshold keeps us from getting bored with the stranger and hence constraining communication.